zactonicsai/datadevops/kdocs.md

 └── NOTICE
 ```

+> In **Kafka 4.x** there is no `zookeeper.properties` and no `zookeeper-*` scripts — they were removed.
+If you see those, you’re looking at a 3.x (or older) install.

 And here’s what the **data directory** (`log.dirs`) looks like once Kafka is running and you’ve created a topic called `orders` with 2 partitions:

 ```
-/tmp/kafka-logs/                       # or your configured log.dirs path
+/tmp/kraft-combined-logs/              # or your configured log.dirs path
 ├── orders-0/                          # Partition 0 of "orders"
 │   ├── 00000000000000000000.log       # The actual messages, stored in segments
 │   ├── 00000000000000000000.index     # Speeds up finding messages by offset